mappum/blockchain-spv/README.md

 `params` should be the blockchain parameters for the blockchain you wish to use.
 Parameters for Bitcoin are available at `require('webcoin-bitcoin').blockchain`.
 For more info about params you can use, see the [Parameters](#parameters) section.

 `db` should be a [`LevelUp`](https://github.com/Level/levelup) instance where block data will be stored.
 The db should not be shared with another Blockchain (if you need to, use [`level-sublevel`](https://github.com/dominictarr/level-sublevel) to create a sub-section of your db).

+Make sure to wait for the `ready` event before using the blockchain.

 ----
 #### `chain.addHeaders(headers, callback)`